ERy03/JavaScript-ES6-Notes/README.md

 // undefined is the lead singer of Cold Play
 ```

-To prevent this we can use default parameters
+To prevent this we can use default parameters.

 ``` javascript
 const leadSinger = (artist = "someone") => {